 Raiffeisen Bank International (RBI) regards Austria, where it is a leading corporate and investment bank, as well as Central and Eastern Europe (CEE) as its home market.
-Subsidiary banks cover 12 markets across the region.
-In addition, the Group comprises numerous other financial service providers that are active in areas such as leasing, asset management and M&A.
+Subsidiary banks cover 12 markets in the region.
+In addition, the Group includes numerous other financial service providers active in areas such as leasing, asset management and M&A.

-In total, around 44,000 RBI employees serve 17.6 million customers from around 1,700 business outlets, the vast majority of which are in CEE.
-At year-end 2022, RBI's total assets was approximately $\leqslant$ 207 billion.
+In total, around 45,000 RBI employees serve 18.6 million customers from more than 1,500 business outlets, the vast majority of which are in CEE.

-RBI AG shares have been listed on the Vienna Stock Exchange since 2005.
-The regional Raiffeisen banks hold approximately 58.8 per cent of RBI shares with the remaining 41.2 per cent in free float.
+The regional Raiffeisen banks hold approximately 61.17 per cent of RBI's shares.
+The remaining shares are held in free float.